Mahmoud-nfz/SheSolves2022/Problem_06/statement.md

 ## Statement:

-Raed has a string A consisting of many digits that he wants to transform into another string B of digits.
+Raed wants to play a game.
+The Game consists of transforming a string A consisting of many digits into another string B of digits.

 These digits are represented as follows :
 ![clock_digits](https://user-images.githubusercontent.com/65515933/206281361-61b1892d-3533-40bc-ac26-cbc9f0c18e89.jpg)

-He wants to perform the transformation in the following way :
+The Game rules are as follows :

+-In each operation He can:

+    -*add one stick to one digit of the string so it becomes a new **valid** digit*

+    -*remove one stick from one digit of the string so it becomes a new **valid** digit*

-He can execute this operation as many times as he wants :
+-He can perform as much operations as possible.

-- Take a digit x in its analog representation and add or remove one stick from it to obtain a new digit y, but on the condition that y is a valid digit too. ( For example 1 can be transformed into 7 and vice versa.
-On the other hand 4 can't be transformed into any digit.)
+Raed doesn't play a game until he is sure that he can win.

-Help Raed find out whether he can transform string A into string B using the rules described above
+Help Raed find out whether he should play the game or not.

 ## Input :
 The first line contains a single integer **T** (1≤T≤100) — the number of test cases.
 Then the test cases follow.
 Each test case consists of one line.